 Contributing to Danish society through long-term philanthropy

-In addition, we support social and humanitarian initiatives, driven by a commitment to improving the quality of life for society’s most vulnerable and responding to global crises with humanitarian aid.
+In addition, we support social and humanitarian initiatives, driven by a commitment to improving quality of life for society’s most vulnerable and responding to global crises with humanitarian aid.

 Our key figures for 2024